Sparser Johnson-Lindenstrauss Transforms: Acknowledgments

 \section{Acknowledgments}

-We thank Venkat Chandar, Venkatesan Guruswami, Swastik Kopparty, and Madhu Sudan for useful discussions about error-correcting codes.
-We thank David Woodruff for answering several questions about \cite{CW09}.
-We thank Piotr Indyk and Eric Price for useful comments and discussion.
+We thank Venkat Chandar, Venkatesan Guruswami, Swastik Kopparty, and Madhu Sudan for useful discussions about error-correcting codes, David Woodruff for answering several questions about \cite{CW09}, Piotr Indyk and Eric Price for useful comments and discussion, and Mark Rudelson and Dan Spielman for both pointing out the similarity of our proof of \Lemma{random-graphs} to the types of arguments that are frequently used to analyze the eigenvalue spectrum of random matrices.
+We thank Huy L\^{e} Nguy$\tilde{\hat{\mbox{e}}}$n for pointing out \Remark{ose}.
+We also thank the anonymous referees for many helpful comments.